Studying Tips for Finals

 The end of the semester looms as a stressful, dark, and exhausting final push until break.
 In fact, saying it’s stressful is an understatement, especially when you have grades riding on the cumulative result of one exam.
 You’ve worked hard all semester, and now you have to work even harder to do well on finals before you can finally rest for a month.
 You just have to grind and get through it, right?

 At Pathways College, we know how tough finals can be.
 However, we know that the last few weeks of the semester don’t have to be torture.
-Our online college has comprised a few ways to make studying and taking tests a bit easier.
+Our online college has compiled a few ways to make studying and taking tests a bit easier.
 Try out these tips, and good luck this semester!

 It might sound better to cram for an exam and pull an all-nighter.
 Some people even swear that this is their method of choice, and it’s the only way they do well on tests.
 We can practically guarantee that’s not the case.
 As time-efficient as it might seem, starting early and spending an extended amount of time studying is going to be your best bet.

-As soon as you get information about the final, you should start compiling notes or preparing for the exam — and if your final will test you on everything you’ve learned over the semester, make sure you keep consistent notes, quizzes, etc. from the semester as a whole.
-At the very least, try to start studying for finals two weeks before the exam date.
+As soon as you get information about the final, you should start compiling notes or preparing for the exam — if your final will test you on everything you’ve learned over the semester, make sure you keep consistent notes, quizzes, etc. from the semester as a whole.
+At the very least, start studying for finals two weeks before the exam date.
 You’ll be more prepared and more refreshed when you take the test, and instead of relying on your short term memory to save you, you’ll actually know the material.

 You might have aced that one midterm and barely scraped out a D on another quiz.
-There’s a good chance that other people in your class have had similar situations.
+There’s a good chance that other people in your class have experienced similar situations.
 Comparing notes and studying together gives you more information and helps you retain knowledge better.
 In fact, research shows that studying in groups is more effective than studying on your own.

 You’ll be held more accountable for your studying when people are relying on you to show up, and you’ll get to collaborate on everything that you’ve learned.
 When it comes to finals, study groups set you up for success.

 If a professor or a TA offers a study session, be it in person or through your online college platform, always attend.
 Even if you think you know all the material, always attend.
 Even if you’ve studied your life away already and think there’s nothing more to be learned, always attend.
-The person leading the study group usually has some knowledge or access to the test itself, and they’ll likely tell you what to focus on.
+The person leading the study group usually has some knowledge or access to the test itself, and they’ll tell you what to focus on.
 You could spend hours (or even days) studying algebra, only to learn that the majority of the test is going to be on geometry.
-Going to study sessions gives you inside scoop to what’s on the exam.
+Going to study sessions gives you inside scoop on what’s on the exam.

 When help is offered, take advantage of it.
 If it’s not offered and you’re struggling, reach out to your teacher.
 If they know you’ve worked hard all semester, they’ll likely be happy to help you.
 However, if you’ve slacked off and haven’t tried your best a majority of the time, they might be less inclined.
-Remember that a final exam isn’t just a reflection of the material you’ve learned, it’s a reflection of how you’ve performed and worked throughout the semester — and that your attitude is absolutely factored into the final score.
+Remember that a final exam isn’t just a reflection of the material you’ve learned, it’s a reflection of how you’ve performed and worked throughout the semester — your attitude is absolutely factored into the final score.

 Like we said, all-nighters are not ideal.
 A week straight of getting less than four hours of sleep isn’t much better.
 Simply put, your brain needs sleep in order to function.
 Your memory and problem-solving skills will be horribly impacted, and your physical body is likely going to feel like garbage.
 This is the exact opposite of how you want to feel when you’re taking a test.
 Your chances of acing the exam are going to be much lower than if you prioritized sleep.